+Black History Month is celebrated in October each year and gives us the opportunity to recognise, appreciate and celebrate the achievement and contributions of people from the African and Caribbean diaspora and the role models that are inspiring the next generation.
 Black History Month is essential in promoting learning, providing information and contributing to community cohesion.
-People from all different walks of life live in Royal Greenwich and it’s important that all our young residents are inspired by people they can relate to and see stories that mirror their own experience.
+People from all different walks of life live in Royal Greenwich and it’s important that all our residents are inspired by people they can relate to and see stories that mirror their own experience.

 In 2019 residents shared their experiences and celebrated the rich heritage that has shaped our borough in a short film (above).
 We also painted crossings in the pan-African colours to celebrate inclusivity and mark Black History Month.